friedbrice/friedbrice.github.io/_posts/2018-05-16-denotational-semantics-in-a-nutshell.md

 result for all possible inputs, whether or not they have logically-equivalent source code.

+**Edit:** My descriptions of both operational semantics and logical semantics need a _lot_ of work!
+I'll fix them after I've done adequate reading, but in the mean time, see the discussion on Twitter [[4][4]].

 ## Denotational Semantics

 Operational semantics ignores side effects, looking only at the inputs